Band Of Brothers Is Getting A Follow Up Series With Steven Spielberg And Tom Hanks On Board

 It’s the first series greenlit with Apple at the helm, with the tech behemoth naming its internal studio Masters – Zack Van Amburg and Jamie Erlicht, major figures in the video world, have been put in charge of overseeing it.

-Masters of the Air, based on the book by Donald L. Miller will follow American bomber boys in World War II.
+Based on the book by Donald L. Miller, Masters of the Air will follow American bomber boys in World War II.
 John Orloff, a screenwriter on Band of Brothers, is said to be penning the script, as well as co-executive producing.

 Band of Brothers aired on HBO in 2001, and went on to become a legendary moment in TV history.
 As well as topping IMDb’s television rankings it won a handful of Emmys and a Golden Globe.
 The Pacific, which aired in 2010, was also a huge success.